 1. Start with a salary check on Google

-The world wide web is full of remuneration guides and list for almost any job title.
-Make sure to use commonly used job titles when you do the search.
-Do not waste your time to search for a job title that is very specific to your employer.
-Instead check what the common job title is for the position you are looking for.
+The world wide web is full of remuneration guides and lists for almost any job title.
+Make sure to use commonly used job titles when you search.
+Do not waste your time searching for a job title that is very specific to your employer.
+Instead, check what the common job title is for the position you are looking for.
 Once you find the information, take the range as a starting point.
-However, the range can be quite large and therefore, do not rely solely on an online check to go into salary negotiations.
+However, the range can be quite large, and therefore, do not rely solely on an online check to go into salary negotiations.

 2. Place yourself correctly in the salary range